Afroswing: Origins

 The rise of afroswing is in large part a result of the slow acceptance of African-derived sounds in the UK.
-The first genre to really embrace African influenced music and push it into the mainstream was UK funky via artists such as Donae'o, and in early-2010s, afrobeats, with artists such as Mista Silva, Kwamz, Fuse ODG, and Timbo gaining mainstream success through their afrobeats sound.
+The first genre to really embrace African-influenced music and push it into the mainstream was UK funky via artists such as Donae'o, and in the mid-2010s, afrobeats, with artists such as Mista Silva, Kwamz, Fuse ODG, and Timbo gaining mainstream success through their afrobeats sound.
 Around the same time, artists such as Sneakbo and Timbo were incorporating melodic rap and Caribbean influences into their music.
-These artists collectively set the foundation for what would later turn into afroswing, and contributed to the rise of youth embracing their African heritage.
+These artists collectively set the foundation for what would turn into afroswing, and contributed to the rise of youth embracing their African heritage.
 In 2010, Sneakbo released "Touch Ah Button", an early example of the merger of dancehall and afrobeats influences.
 In February 2014, Timbo and Mover released "Ringtone", which DJ Kenny Allstar credited as opening "the door to the bridge of Afro-rap and the evolution of Afroswing, which was essentially someone laying a hook over a rap record".

-The rise of producers Jae5, Blairy Hendrix, Joshua Beatz, and rapper J Hus saw the sound begin to distinguish and cement itself.
+The rise of producers Jae5, Blairy Hendrix, Joshua Beatz, and rapper J Hus saw the sound distinguish and cement itself.
 Together they fused afrobeats, bashment, and trap, along with a melodic style of rapping with gritty, hood lyrical themes derivative of road rap.
 J Hus and Timbo have both received credit for pioneering the genre.

 Due to being a new genre, there was some confusion on what to call it initially.
-This has led to many people calling the genre 'afrobeats', and whilst there are some similarities, the genre is not quite the same.
-Likewise, simply lumping it up with "UK rap" is misleading, because while it is accurate, it disregards the uniqueness of the genre that sets it apart from other strands of UK rap.
-Kojo Funds has explicitly stated he is not trying to be defined as an afrobeats artist and to instead refer to his music as afroswing.
+This has led to many people calling the genre "afrobeats", and whilst there are some similarities, the genre is not quite the same.
+Likewise, while lumping it in with "UK rap" is accurate, it disregards the uniqueness of the genre that sets it apart from other strands of UK rap.
+Kojo Funds has stated he is not trying to be defined as an afrobeats artist and to instead refer to his music as afroswing.
 Blairy Hendrix and Joshua Beatz, producers for J Hus, were in 2014 initially calling their sound "Traprobeats", denoting the various influences of afrobeats and trap music.
 Around the same time, Jabz Daniels was making a similar sound and called his music "Trapfrobeat".